-This setting uses the wiring diagram in Section 6, pages 25 and 26.
-When S4-2 is ON (1), then the "Aux Motor 2" outputs are not used.
+This setting uses the wiring diagram in Section 6, pages 38 and 39.
+Set S4-2 to ON (1) in the receiver, and in the transmitter under "Main/Aux" select "Aux Only."
 Program all other receiver switches and transmitter switches per the instructions under RECEIVER And TRANSMITTER SWITCH SETTINGS.

-7-11.13.
+7-11.12.
 Tx Status Word S4-3.
 (Tandem Disable For Hoist, Trolley or Bridge).
 Normally OFF.

 Definition: Normally for 4 or more motor operation, "Both A and B" operation is enabled (both MAIN and AUX motor or Select 1 and Select 2 can be ON at the same time).
-Turning ON (1) this feature disables the "Both" function. ("A" and "B" or Select 1 and Select 2 will not come on at the same time).
+Turning ON (1) this feature disables the "Both" function ("A" and "B" or Select 1 and Select 2 will not come on at the same time).

 Turn the TX Status Word S4 position 3 ON (1) to prevent both "A" and "B" or Select 1 and Select 2 from coming on at the same time.
 Tandem disable can also be set in the transmitter using the Palm.
-If the transmitter is set for tandem disable, then setting this receiver bit is optional, but not required.
+If the transmitter is set for tandem disable, then setting this receiver bit is optional.
 If the transmitter is NOT set for tandem disable, then this bit will cause the Aux Hoist/Aux Trolley to remain set in the receiver when the transmitter is in the "both" mode.

-7-11.14.
+7-11.13.
 Tx Status Word S4-4.
 (Invert Crane Select Outputs).
 Normally OFF.